-Over the last several years, I find myself frequently telling people that I have an “attitude of abundance”, not a fear of scarcity.
+Over the last several years, I find myself frequently telling people that I have an “attitude of abundance”, not fear of scarcity.
 And I recommend it to be successful and to some extent, to be happy.

 In my experience, when we share what we have, what we know, and who we are, we are rewarded.
 This means sharing our network, our knowledge, our experiences, and our lessons learned.
-This takes confidence, optimism and being vulnerable.
-When we share and collaborate, everyone wins.
+This takes confidence, optimism, and being vulnerable.
+When we share and collaborate, everyone, wins.
 More ideas are born, more problems are solved, and more issues are uncovered.

-This attitude of abundance is in contrast to constantly worrying about our competitors.
+This attitude of abundance is, in contrast, to constantly worrying about our competitors.
 In my opinion, there is enough work out there for all of us.
 Generally, I mean coaches and consultants, but I believe it applies to almost any business.
 Business development activities should include meeting with competitors because many times, you will uncover possible partnership opportunities.